manymoments/manymoments.github.io/_posts/2020-09-26-learning-in-state-machine-replication.markdown

 Even when certificates are used, if you want your learning (reads) to be linearizable, then in an asynchronous setting you need to read from $2f+1$ replicas and then take the certified value that appears in at least $f+1$ replicas, also see [section 5.1.3 in PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf).

+## Learning with Checkpoints

+When a Replicated State Machine creates periodic checkpoints it allows a replica to catchup by comparing its state to the latest checkpoint and then add only the latest updates.
+This is similar to the restore from snapshot backup vs restore from an incremental backup.

+A learning replica can now (1) learn the lastest checkpoint; then (2) update to the latest checkpoint; then (3) update the decisions in the active window.

+Step (1) is a learning query, and step (3) is similar to the learning described in the previous section.
+For step (2), we can use a specialized protocol for state transfer.
+For example, one can use anti-entropy via a Merkle tree to learn the missing pieces of the latest checkpoint.
+See [section 5.3 in PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf) and also [Bessani etal](https://www.usenix.org/system/files/conference/atc13/atc13-bessani.pdf).

 ----------